jugstalt/docs-gviewonline/en/source/webapps/dataexplorer/fdb/index.rst

 gView Feature Database
 ======================

-*gView Feature Database* is a data format developed directly for *gView GIS*.
-The data is stored in a database (MS SqlServer, Postgres, SQlite).
-For each data layer a table is created in which the data and the geometry are stored.
+*gView Feature Database* is a data format specifically developed for *gView GIS*.
+The data are stored in a database (MS SQL Server, Postgres, SQLite).
+For each data layer, a table is created in which the attribute data and the geometry are stored.
 The geometry is stored in a *Binary Blob*.

 .. note::
-   When the first version of *gView GIS* was developed, open geodatabases such as PostGIS were still not widespread.
-Also, standards such as WKB (Well Known Binary) were not yet established.
+   When the first version of *gView GIS* was developed, open geodatabases like PostGIS were not yet widespread.
-   The *gView Feature Database* is no longer absolutely necessary due to these geodatabases.
-   We recommend that you use PostGIS or SQLServer as the data source for the map services because they are also can be processed by other GIS software packages.
+   Standards such as WKB (Well Known Binary) were also not yet established.
+The *gView Feature Database* is no longer strictly necessary due to these geodatabases.
+It is recommended to use PostGIS or SQLServer as the data source for mapping services, as these can also be processed by other GIS software packages.

 .. note::
    If there is already an existing geodatabase (such as PostGIS), it should be used.
-Even if no geodatabase yet is available, it is recommended to keep the data in a PostGIS database in order to remain open to other software packages.
+Even if no geodatabase exists yet, it is recommended to keep the data in a PostGIS database to remain open for other software packages.

-The *gView Feature Database* still has the only relevance to provide an offline GIS.
-For this purpose, the data of a gView map stored in a *gView SQLite Feature Database*.
+The only relevance of the *gView Feature Database* now is to provide an offline GIS.
+For this purpose, the data of a gView map are saved in a *gView SQLite Feature Database*.
 This can then be taken "offline".
-Compatibility with other GIS software packages is usually not a prior for this scenario.
+Compatibility with other GIS software packages is generally not a priority.

-In addition, raster catalogs can also be created and easily managed in a *gView Feature Database*.
-For this reason, the description for the *gView Feature Database* was taken from the original manual 1:1 (Screenshot are not from the current version).
+Furthermore, raster catalogs can also be created and easily managed in a *gView Feature Database*.
+For this reason, the description for the *gView Feature Database* was taken directly from the original manual 1:1 (screenshots are not from the current version).

-If the data remains in the existing GIS database (e.g. PostGIS), this description can be skipped.
+If the data remains in the existing GIS database (e.g., PostGIS), this description can be skipped.

 .. toctree::
    :maxdepth: 2
-   :caption: Table of contents:
+   :caption: Inhaltsverzeichnis:

    create
    raster_catalog